 Last Updated 7/23/2018.

-You can import data you have on attendees and prospects to match with first and third party cookies and add another layer to your Feathr tracking.
+Disclaimer: If you wish to target an Email, check out our article How to Target an Email List in an Ad Campaign.
+Only Feathr CRM customers can import data they have on attendees and prospects to match with first and third party cookies and add another layer to their Feathr tracking using the steps below.

 Format your list

 Before you import your data to Feathr, you will need to organize it.
 Collect your data in a spreadsheet with each column dedicated to a different Attribute you want to record in Feathr.
 Read more about formatting your email list here.

 Your spreadsheet should look something like the example below, with each column having a heading that denotes which Attribute is listed.
 Save your spreadsheet as an .xlsx or utf8-encoded .csv file then login to Feathr to import your data.

 To import your data file navigate to 'Explore', select 'Import Data', and then select 'People List'

 For instructions on importing Partner Lists check out this article.